richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 **Background**

 When migrating from Hive to Iceberg, one of the common approaches is to use the CREATE TABLE AS (CTAS) statement.
-This method allows you to create a new Iceberg table and populate it with data from an existing Hive table in one step.
+This method allows you to create a new Iceberg table and populate it with data from an existing Hive table in one step, but for very large tables this can be more resource intensive and time consuming.

 **Code Example:**